Giovanni Muzio: Biography

 With Gio Ponti and the artist Mario Sironi, Muzio designed the Popolo d'Italia pavilion for the 1928 Milan Trade fair, the Italian pavilion for the 1928 Pressa Exhibition in Cologne and the exhibition buildings for the 1930 Triennale exhibition.
-Other buildings include the Milan Tennis Club (1923–1929), the Banca Bergamasca (1924–1927), and the Santa Maria Annunciata in Chiesa Rossa (1932).
+Other buildings include the Milan Tennis Club (1923–1929); the Banca Bergamasca (1924–1927); the former-Palazzo del Popolo d'Italia (1938-1942), now Palazzo dell'Informazione or dei Giornali in Piazza Cavour of Milan; and the Santa Maria Annunciata in Chiesa Rossa (1932) in Milan.
+In 1927-29, collaborating with Alberto Alpago Novello, Tomaso Buzzi, Ottavio Cabiati, and Gio Ponti, Muzio designed the shrine for those fallen in the World War, the Tempio della Vittoria adjacent to the Basilica Sant'Ambrogio.

 A notable project by Muzio is the design of the Basilica of the Annunciation in Nazareth, completely rebuilt between 1960 and 1969.
+In 1960 he built the Edificio Beni Immobili at the corner of Vittorio Emmanuele and Via privata della Passarella in Milan, incorporating the Art Nouveau facade of the Magazzini Bonomi.
+This building had been severely damaged by World War II bombings.